awykoff/awykoff/README.md

 - 👋 Hi, I’m @awykoff
-- 👀 I’m interested in Contentful content management, process improvement, and compliance
+- 👀 I’m interested in AI for sales automation and content creation
 - 🌱 I’m currently learning React and Python
 - 💞️ I’m looking to collaborate on anything related to sales automation playbooks
 - 📫 How to reach me infrastructureguru@Gmail.com